 Within an approved redevelopment area, the Land Clearance for Redevelopment Authority may undertake the following types of activities:

-The Land Clearance for Redevelopment Authority is governed by a board of 5 commissioners that are appointed by the Mayor and confirmed by the City Council.
-Commissioners serve 3 year terms.
+The Land Clearance for Redevelopment Authority is governed by a board of five (5) commissioners that are appointed by the Mayor and confirmed by the City Council.
+Commissioners serve three-year terms.

 Land Clearance for Redevelopment Authority Policies

 1. Proposed redevelopment plans must be reviewed by the Planning and Zoning Commission and found to be consistent with the City of Springfield Comprehensive Plan.

 2. Proposed redevelopment plans must comply with the Workable Program.

 3. Proposals for redevelopment plans and property tax abatement pursuant to Chapter 99 RSMo. will be strongly discouraged in approved Tax Increment Financing districts because tax abatement conflicts with the intent of the TIF statute to capture the incremental increase to fund TIF improvements.

 4. Applicants for property tax abatement will be required to enter into a cooperative agreement with the City of Springfield, covenanting that the property will continue to be used in a manner consistent with the redevelopment plan throughout the abatement period or the abatement will be subject to termination.